kaushik-3009/CDQA-Chatbot-with-BERT/README.md

 1. **Installation:** `pip install transformers simpletransformers` (and other dependencies listed in the report).
 2. **Data Preparation:**  Download and preprocess the SQuAD dataset.
-3. **Model Training:** Fine-tune the BERT model using the provided BERT script.
+3. **Model Training:** Fine-tune the BERT model using the provided train script.
-4. **Inference:**  Use the trained model in W2V script to answer questions given a passage.
+4. **Inference:**  Use the trained model in BERT script to answer questions given a passage.

 ## Results